particle-iot/docs/src/content/reference/device-os/firmware.md

 Watchdog.start();
 ```

-On nRF52840 (Boron, B Series SoM, Argon, Tracker SoM, E404X) devices, you can optionally stop the watchdog from running during sleep by setting the capabilities.
+On nRF52840 (Boron, B-Series SoM, Argon, Tracker SoM, E404X) devices, you can optionally stop the watchdog from running during sleep by setting the capabilities.

 The default is `WatchdogCap::NOTIFY | WatchdogCap::SLEEP_RUNNING | WatchdogCap::DEBUG_RUNNING` so not setting `WatchdogCap::SLEEP_RUNNING` will pause the watchdog while in sleep mode.